 On a symbolic level, we observe a transformation in the ghoul’s approach to food and behavior, shifting from primitive natural instincts to cultural behavior; the ghoulah here cooks the sheep for the family rather than presenting it raw, and in other stories, the ghoul cooks its victim before consumption.
 This symbolizes a transition from primitive nature (consuming raw meat) to culture (cooking), potentially reflecting the conflict between savagery and civilization in humanity’s collective consciousness.

 The story continues with the wife returning and telling her husband about her suspicions about the ghoulah.
-Still, the complacent husband is comfortable in the house, and not having to struggle to secure a livelihood makes him disregard his wife’s warning and, instead, accuse her of not appreciating the blessing.
+Still, the complacent husband is comfortable in the ghoulah’s house, and not having to struggle to secure a livelihood makes him disregard his wife’s warning and, instead, accuse her of not appreciating the blessing.
 The events of the story begin to turn when the woodcutter’s wife discovers the truth about the ghoulah:

-The wife cooked the mujaddarah and filled a plate and asked one of her daughters to take it to the neighboring house.
-When the girl reached the house, its door was open, and the girl saw a young man hanging and the ghoulah eating him.
+The wife cooked the mujaddarah and filled a plate and asked one of her daughters to take it to the neighboring ghoulah’s house.
+When the girl reached the ghoulah’s house, its door was open, and the girl saw a young man hanging and the ghoulah eating him.
 She was frightened, and the plate fell from her hands and broke.
 The ghoulah heard the sound, came to the girl, and asked her what happened.
 The girl pretended she didn’t see anything and told the ghoulah she had stumbled and the plate fell from her.
 The ghoulah said to her, “No problem, go to your house.”
-The girl then returned home and told her mother what she saw in the house (27–28).
+The girl then returned home and told her mother what she saw in the ghoulah’s house (27–28).

 The wife tells the story to her husband, the woodcutter, and when her husband does not believe her, the woman takes her sons and daughters and returns with them to their village.

 Mujaddarah is a famous traditional popular dish in the Arab Levant, including Palestine, Syria, Lebanon, Jordan, and Iraq.
 It has simple ingredients, consisting of rice and lentils with fried onions, and is eaten hot.
 In this regard, sources indicate that Arab food in ancient times was characterized by simplicity and that many ancient Arab dishes of legumes, dairy, dates and others are considered healthy, digestible, nutritious, and delicious foods (Jamīl 1994, 186–190).
-The woodcutter’s wife’s choice of mujaddarah in this folktale creates a significant contrast with the ghoulahs offering of lamb meat.
-While the ghoulahs intention was to fatten up the woodcutter’s family with rich and heavy meat meals in order to eat them later, the wife’s preference for mujaddarah demonstrates her desire for a more comfortable eating experience, especially as she and her family are poor and more accustomed to simple and modest meals like mujaddarah.
+The woodcutter’s wife’s choice of mujaddarah in this folktale creates a significant contrast with the ghoulah’s offering of lamb meat.
+While the ghoulah’s intention was to fatten up the woodcutter’s family with rich and heavy meat meals in order to eat them later, the wife’s preference for mujaddarah demonstrates her desire for a more comfortable eating experience, especially as she and her family are poor and more accustomed to simple and modest meals like mujaddarah.

 This contrast between the simple, healthy mujaddarah and the excess consumption of lamb meat serves as a metaphor for the conflict between the family’s modest and human way of life and the ghoul’'s excessive and threatening presence.
 It highlights a moral element in the tale, suggesting that simplicity and moderation are preferable to excess and gluttony.